Report an accessibility problem

 Social Work, BSW

-Abuse, Advocacy, Community, Crisis, Domestic Violence, Homeless, Human Services, Policy, Prevention, Social Work, Substance Abuse, behavioral, children, family, government
+ASU Health - Clinical, Abuse, Advocacy, Community, Crisis, Domestic Violence, Homeless, Human Services, Policy, Prevention, Substance Abuse, behavioral, children, family, government

 Are you passionate about helping individuals, families, groups and communities with a variety of challenges?
-If so, the nationally accredited, top-ranked social work school at ASU is for you.
-Gain an excellent foundation in the classroom and opportunities for real-life practice that will prepare you for a rewarding career.
+In this nationally accredited program, you'll develop the skills to make a difference and prepare for a rewarding career.

 Program description

-Students focus on social work courses in social policy and services, human behavior in the social environment, social work practice, research and field instruction in community agencies.
-In addition, majors take elective courses in related areas.
+In the Bachelor of Social Work program, you focus on social policy and services, human behavior in the social environment and social work practice, and you receive research and practicum instruction in community agencies.
+In addition, you take elective courses in related areas.

-This program is also offered via ASU Sync, specifically for students with transfer credit or those who already hold an associate degree.
-ASU Sync enables students to attend live classes remotely via Zoom.
+This program is also offered via ASU Sync if you have transfer credit or already hold an associate degree.
+As a ASU Sync student, you attend live classes remotely via Zoom.
 Classes are designed to foster active collaboration and discussion in real time with faculty and peers.

 The program features ASU Sync courses at the upper-division level --- courses numbered from 300 to 499 that are designed primarily for juniors and seniors.
-It is ideal for transfer students who wish to complete their Bachelor of Social Work degree with live interactions without coming to campus.
+It is ideal if you are a transfer student who wishes to complete your BSW with live interactions without coming to campus.
 Prerequisites and other restrictions should be noted before class registration.

-Students seeking to use GI Bill® benefits for ASU Sync programs should contact the Pat Tillman Veterans Center regarding certain limitations.
+If you seek to use GI Bill® benefits for ASU Sync programs, you should contact the Pat Tillman Veterans Center regarding certain limitations.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs.
 More information about education benefits offered by VA is available on the official U.S. government website at www.benefits.va.gov/gibill.